openssl/technical-policies/policies/design-process.md

   - After implementation, the design document serves as documentation of the architectural and design decisions and rationale which served as the basis for the implementation of the relevant functionality.
-This is beneficial both to contributors which wish to understand the relevant code, or evolve the implementation, but also to contributors who wish to implement related functionality or understand non-obvious rationales behind given design decisions.
+This is beneficial both to contributors who wish to understand the relevant code, or evolve the implementation, but also to contributors who wish to implement related functionality or understand non-obvious rationales behind given design decisions.